3. Credit for prior learning

 3.3.2 Diploma to graduate certificate

-If you are a graduate of either a two-year or three-year diploma program, presenting an overall grade point average (GPA) of 65 per cent (C) or greater, you will be considered for advanced standing, depending on the program match, with your current Georgian College graduate certificate program.
+If you are a graduate of either a two-year or three-year diploma program, presenting an overall grade point average (GPA) of 65 per cent (C) or greater, you will be considered for advanced standing, depending on the program match, with your current Georgian graduate certificate program.
 Credit may only be granted for courses with a grade of 60 per cent (C) or better; some program exceptions apply (see the program outline).

 3.3.3 Diploma to degree